William Hillcourt: Wood Badge

 To encourage the creation of Rovering in the U.S., J. S. Wilson travelled from the UK to oversee a Wood Badge course in May 1936 at Schiff.
 Hillcourt was a participant in that first course and four days later, he was the senior patrol leader for the second course.
 He received his Wood Badge beads in 1939 and was appointed as the deputy camp director for Wood Badge.
 After World War II, Wood Badge was revived and Hillcourt was the Scoutmaster for a test course begun on July 31, 1948, at Schiff and the first standard course at Philmont Scout Ranch.
 As the national director of training, Hillcourt wore five Wood Badge beads, a tradition that has been discontinued in the U.K. Scout Association, however other countries still continue the use of the five Wood Badge Beads and are still worn by the National Volunteer Leader of Wood Badge Training of each country as well as by special decree of Gilwell Park today.

-In the year before his retirement on August 1, 1965, the national council began a program to update the Wood Badge program and shift its emphasis from teaching Scoutcraft to leadership skills.
-After he was officially retired, his opinion was still sought after and respected.
-Dr. John W. Larson, Director of Boy Scout Leader Training for the National Council, was working with Béla H. Bánáthy and Bob Perin, Assistant National Director, Volunteer Training Service, to adapt the leadership competencies of the White Stag Leadership Development Program into a new Wood Badge syllabus.

-Hillcourt was among the few on the National Staff who strongly resisted the change to the Wood Badge program.
-He attended the presentation that Larson made to the national Scout committee on the new Wood Badge curriculum.
-Larson later reported, "He fought us all the way ...
-He had a vested interest in what had been and resisted every change.
-I just told him to settle down, everything was going to be all right."
-Hillcourt presented an alternative to Larson's plan to incorporate leadership into Wood Badge.
-Chief Scout Executive Joseph Brunton asked Larson to look at Hillcourt's plan, and Larson reported back that it was the same stuff, just reordered and rewritten.
-Larson's plan for Wood Badge was approved and he moved ahead to begin implementing the proposed changes.